Hasmelash95/heavenly-beauty/README.md

 ## Heavenly Beauty

-A website for those looking for cost effective beauty tips and tricks, as well as a subscribe and pay service that sends customers personalised beauty regimines monthly for only 3.99 (GBP).
+A website for those looking for cost effective beauty tips and tricks, as well as a subscribe and pay service that sends customers personalised beauty regimens monthly for only 3.99 (GBP).
 An algorithm uses the information collected from users who fill out a form to ensure the beauty regimen is well suited to the client.

-Business goals are to become a trusted source for clients looking for affordable beauty regimen and encourage subscription with periodic special offers and discounts (due to partnerships with beauty brands) and algorithm-assisted routines sent monthly.
+Business goals are to become a trusted source for clients looking for affordable beauty regimens and encourage subscription with periodic special offers and discounts (due to partnerships with beauty brands) and algorithm-assisted routines sent monthly.

 ![Screenshot 2022-05-26 at 22 47 03](https://user-images.githubusercontent.com/103432143/170585624-75d7c1f6-3aef-40a6-b909-cde4d9b39ee7.png)